abendigo/abendigo.github.io/_posts/2019-02-09-pwa-play-store.markdown

 this all there soon!

 I rebuilt the bundle, uploaded it, and it was accepted!
 I updated the release notes, and was able to save.
-I clicked `Review`, and got a warner that I had not configured any users to be able to access it.
+I clicked `Review`, and got a warning that I had not configured any users to be able to access it.
 I added myself to the list of users, and was finally able to click `Review`.

 The Rollout option didn't show up.
 After a little searching, I realized I needed to fill out the `Store listing`,